Oh-Hello-Alex/Template-Unity2020StreamingARwithVuforia-iOS/README.md

 # Template for an AR streaming APP built in Unity 2020 with Vuforia - iOS

-This is a blank Unity template that for you to build an AR App.
+This is a blank Unity template for you to build an AR App with Vuforia.
 Once built, when an image is triggered, it will play a streaming video that is hosted externally.
 The video will pause when the trigger image is no longer tracked.

 ## Versions